 Three high accident segments were identified, that had accident rates greater than 2.5 accidents per million vehicles.
 Accidents East of Lyle Tunnels are mostly single vehicle accidents that hit an object.
 Accidents at the SR-97/SR-14 Intersections seem to be associated with poor sight visibility and speed.
 Accidents in White Salmon seem to be associated with poor sight visibility at intersections and driveways.
 Only three intersections in Klickitat averaged more than 2 accidents per year or more than 6 accidents over the 3 year period.
 They include SR-97/SR-14 intersection at MP 1.89 with 12 accidents, SR-14 Dock Grade intersection with 8 accidents, and SR-14/SR-97 Spur at MP 100.99 with 7 accidents.
 Poor sight distance and speed seem to contribute to accidents at these intersections.
 Accidents at the SR-14/Dock Grade intersection have all been associated with southbound vehicle turning eastbound and over 60% involve an injury.
-When you consider the low volume of vehicle traveling from Dock Grade southbound to eastbound SR-14, the risk for an accident and injury is significantly higher than average.
+In response to this safety concern and other factors, the City of White Salmon changed Dock Grade Road to a one-way road with no commercial trucks in August of 2011.